 • One Health Certified™ is a Process Verified Program (PVP) verified through the United States Department of Agriculture Agricultural Marketing Service (USDA-AMS) that offers a unique way to market products to customers and consumers by conducting annual audits.
 The advantage of completing annual audits is the ability to use the widely-recognized USDA shield logo and commodity-specific One Health Certified™ logo to market products.

-• One Health Certified is a comprehensive, PVP certification program with core principles that cover the entire animal rearing process and prioritize animal health and welfare.
+• One Health Certified is a comprehensive, PVP certification program with core principles that cover the entire animal rearing process.

 • Many certification programs today are package-based and create competing priorities that may be detrimental to animal health and welfare, such as incentives to NOT treat animals in need to achieve label requirements.
 For example, under a program such as No Antibiotics Ever (NAE), if sick animals are treated with antibiotics they are no longer eligible for certification and must be diverted into a different product stream.
 Recent studies around veterinary perspectives on raising animals with NAE show that producers and veterinarians think there are problems with this approach and are working on solutions.

-• One Health Certified is a systems-based certification program that does not force farmers to choose between label requirements and doing what is best for the animals.
+• One Health Certified is a systems-based certification program.
 This approach maintains a balanced, singular product stream, assuring a dependable and consistent supply chain for customers.

 • One Health Certified is a transparent, open program that any farmer or producer can elect to participate in.
 As such, the standards are publicly available and every company is held to the same standards.